-Bashkir inventor Yaroslav Litvinov, with the support of a team from the Shulgan-Tash museum complex, has designed a drone for underwater monitoring of rivers and lakes.
+Bashkir inventor Yaroslav Litvinov, with the support of the team that created the Shulgan-Tash museum complex, has designed a drone for underwater monitoring of rivers and lakes.
 This was announced by the head of the region, Radiy Khabirov.

 The device will be used to study the Shulgan River, which flows through the bowels of the Kapova Cave and flows into the Blue Lake.
 Speleologists have already tried to explore the reservoir, diving to 80 meters, but have not been able to assess its real depth.
 The "bottomless" underground system poses a threat to divers.